-It is with great joy we celebrate the November 9th announcement from Pope Francis to declare Pope John Paul I, Venerable, It marks the first major step toward sainthood for the pope who died in 1978 at the age of 65, shocking the world and a church that had just mourned the death of Blessed Paul VI.
+It was with great joy we celebrated the November 9th announcement from Pope Francis to declare Pope John Paul I, Venerable, It marks the first major step toward sainthood for the pope who died in 1978 at the age of 65, shocking the world and a church that had just mourned the death of Blessed Paul VI.

 For the Papal Artifacts’ Collection, this joyous occasion was marked by the arrival of his zucchetto and pectoral cross, both of which we are featuring today.

 It is nearly impossible to convey the joy enveloping the Catholic community as we anticipate the beatification of one of the most holy pontiffs of the 20th century: Il Soriso di dio–the Sunray of God’s Love.
 Although his pontificate lasted a mere 33 days, his life and dedication to our Church lasted his life time.
 This zucchetto is one of the most treasured items in the Collection.
 It was worn within months of his election.